isaberamos/design-system/README.md

 ﻿# Design System

-Design system made with Storybook
+Design system made with Storybook and ReactJS

 ## Components